OpenSteamClient/OpenSteamClient/README.md

 A partially open-source Steam client for Windows and Linux

 # Current development status
+Everything below is blockers.
+Lots of stuff that's only documented in my head is also blockers.
+Lots of code cleanups are due.
+Stuff marked later can wait for after we make an MVP.
+Stuff marked future can be done eventually or just completely ignored

 - [x] Bootstrapper
 - [ ] Backend stuff:
   - [ ] (optional) JITEngine classgen with fields (would be nice for concommand support)
   - [x] Custom value types
   - [x] Callback system
+    - [ ] Make more performant
+      - Chokes pretty badly right now with the HTML rendering
   - [ ] Misc code cleanups
   - [ ] Fix TODO:s and BLOCKER:s
   - [x] Callresult system for non-callback results (needed for steamwebhelper/chromehtml/storepages)
+    - [ ] Make not spaghetti
+  - [ ] Non-terrible, cross-store extensible, interface-based and pluginable appsystem
 - [ ] Account system:
   - [x] Login
   - [x] Logout
   - [x] Forget account
   - [ ] Profile pictures
+  - [ ] QR code in the loginwindow doesn't have bottom margin
+  - [ ] 2FA
-  - [x] 2FA
+    - [ ] 2FA window improvements
 - [ ] Client settings UI
 - [ ] Library UI
+  - [ ] Game news and patch notes
+  - [ ] Search bar
   - [x] Collections backend
+    - [ ] Fix
+      - Sometimes it's missing games.
+Why?
-  - [ ] Collection editing GUI
+  - [ ] Collection editing GUI (later)
   - [x] Games list
   - [ ] Focused game view (library art, friends who play, etc)
-    - [ ] Library hero art
+    - [x] Library hero art
+      - TODO: depends on the appsystem rewrite (later)
     - [x] Play button
-    - [ ] Friends who play section
+    - [ ] Friends who play section (later)
-    - [ ] Store, Community, Workshop, etc buttons
+    - [ ] Store, Community, Workshop, etc buttons (later)
-  - [ ] (optional) Mini mode
   - [ ] Game settings page
+    - [ ] Overlay settings (later)
+      - Needs to wait until we actually get an overlay
+    - [ ] Cloud settings
+      - [ ] Cloud file viewer UI (later)
+    - [ ] Launch settings
+      - [ ] Set command line
+      - [ ] Set default launch option (later)
+        - [ ] Visualize the full launch option in the command line box (later)
+      - [ ] Add custom launch options (later)
+    - [ ] Lang settings
+    - [ ] Compat settings
+      - The API seemingly has a way to set compat strings like forcelgadd, explore adding this functionality (later)
+    - [ ] Workshop/Mod settings
-    - [ ] Disabling workshop mods without unsubbing
+      - [ ] Disabling workshop mods without unsubbing (later)
+      - [ ] Load order (later)
+      - [ ] Support 3rd party mod platforms (future)
   - [ ] Downloads page
-  - [ ] (optional) Disabling updates for certain apps
-- [ ] (optional) ConCommand support
+    - [ ] Support showing 3rd party launcher's download statuses (future)
-- [x] Steamwebhelper support
+- [x] Steamwebhelper support (later)
   - [x] Store, community, profile pages
+  - [ ] Fix blurriness on non-100% DPIs (later) (wtf how did this even become a problem)
+  - [ ] Make reliable??? (later)
+    - For some reason, sometimes the init fails for a reason or another.
+In that case, the web elements can't be used until the user restarts OSC completely.
   - [ ] ~~Non-janky typing implementation~~ (probably never)
 - [x] Windows support
+- [ ] Close OpenSteamClient when pressing X on the progress dialog
+- [ ] Split project into multi-repo OpenSteamworks, OpenSteamClient
+- [ ] Make managed versions of all interfaces
+  - In the future, this would allow pure IPC as well
+  - This requires us to know 100% of the interfaces (and would be a pretty big rewrite)
+- [ ] Future (optional):
+  - [ ] Remove JITEngine in favour of code generation (probably no, but could be good for 3rd parties that want NativeAOT)
+  - [ ] Rewrite InterfaceDebugger to follow MVVM
+  - [ ] Plugin system
+    - This'd be useful for making sure our code is high quality and not a mess
+    - Could also add support for 3rd party apps and whatnot
+    - Possible plugin types:
+      - [ ] Library art provider
+      - [ ] App provider
+      - [ ] Social provider
+      - [ ] Auth provider
+      - [ ] Misc UI data provider (protondb, widescreen, etc patches)
+      - [ ] Overlay provider
+      - [ ] ConCommand provider
+      - [ ] Store/Community provider
+      - [ ] Mod provider
+  - [ ] Disabling updates for certain apps
   - [ ] Custom SDL lib
     - [ ] Some valve specific code for handling steering wheels etc
-- [ ] Close ClientUI when pressing X on the progress dialog
-- [ ] Split project into multi-repo OpenSteamworks, OpenSteamworks.Client, ClientConsole and ClientUI
-- [ ] Future:
+  - [ ] ConCommand support
   - [ ] Download additional depots (example: CS2 workshop tools with proton needs Windows CS2 binaries)
+    - Should be doable, just need to improve our hooking systems
   - [ ] UI Animations
+    - Does avalonia support this?
   - [ ] VAC support on Windows
+    - How the hell?
+We'd basically have to bypass VAC and that's a big no-no
   - [ ] ProtonDB integration
   - [ ] Automatic game tweaking
   - [ ] External modding sources (like Nexus for Fallout games, r2modman for Lethal Company, etc)
   - [ ] Cloud file manager GUI
   - [ ] UI sounds
   - [ ] Shut off PC when game finishes installing
+  - [ ] Big picture mode
+  - [ ] Small mode
+  - [ ] Terminal UI
+  - [ ] IMGui reimplementation?
+    - It'd be a lot snappier
+    - Not as styleable
+    - Apparently doesn't have good accessibility features
+    - Does have premade C# bindings though
+  - [ ] VGUI reimplementation?
+    - Probably unnecessary, leaving here for community interest
+    - Could probably very simply just load the OG ui from the cached/ folder, but VGUI_s is 32-bit and we're 64-bit
+    - Would need to reimplement the entire UI framework from scratch though
   - [ ] Reimplement steamclient.dll/so
+  - [ ] MacOS

 # Features
 - 64-bit (but needs some 32-bit libraries for some functionality)
-- No steamwebhelper requirement (but can be used ingame and for browsing the store)
+- No steamwebhelper requirement (but can be used ingame and for browsing the store and community pages)
 - All games supported (technically), Steam2 games unknown
 - VAC supported on Linux (you can play, but you _might_ get banned.
 We're not responsible if you do.)
 - Supports Windows and Linux, and even theoretically MacOS (PRs for support welcome)

-# Blockers
-Current blockers are marked as BLOCKER.
-Just search for it in all the files.

 # Developing
 See DEVELOPING.md in the root of this repo.